cameronly08/HSCTask1-Cameron.Ly/sprint-7.md

 ##### Description:

 Provide a button to switch between themes.
-If not implemented, default to Dark Mode.

 ##### Subtasks: